This webpage will be updated as more information is available.

 To slow the spread of coronavirus and protect our community members’ health, the City of Hillsboro is making thoughtful decisions to cancel the following (this list will be updated):

-- Programs and events over 25 people
+- Programs and events involving more than 25 people

 - All Library meeting room and study room reservations

-- All Library events, including AARP Tax Help, Red Cross Blood Drive, the USCIS naturalization ceremony, and the Friends of the Library Book Sale
+- All in-person Library events, including AARP Tax Help, Red Cross Blood Drive, the USCIS naturalization ceremony, and the Friends of the Library Book Sale

 Parks & Recreation